ultraio/docs-blockchain/docs/tutorials/smart-contracts/index.md

     -   [Microsoft C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) (optional, but recommended)

 ::: info
-The tutorial is up-to-date with version 1.4.2 of the VSCode extension
+The tutorial is up-to-date with version 1.4.2 of the VS Code Extension
 :::

 ## Goal

-The goal of this tutorial is to install the Ultra Smart Contract Toolkit extension and getting started with writing smart contracts.
+The goal of this tutorial is to install the Ultra Smart Contract VS Code Extension and getting started with writing smart contracts.

 ## Installation

 You can download the extension from [VS Code Market Place](https://marketplace.visualstudio.com/items?itemName=ultraio.ultra-cpp), or you can manually install it via VS Code.

-To install the extension via VSCode, follow these steps:
+To install the extension via VS Code, follow these steps:

 1. Open up your VS Code and click on the `Extensions` tab, or press `Ctrl + Shift + X`
 2. Under the `Extensions` tab, search for `ultra-cpp`